Mild hotspot on head of Golden Retriever with fur shaved around it

 • Your pet seems to be painful around this area.

-How Can I Prevent Hotspots?
+How Can I Prevent Hot Spots on My Dog?

-Great question.
-Hot spots are the result of damaged skin that is typically caused by your pet’s repetitive scratching at itchy skin.
-Itchy skin can come from prolonged moisture (especially on those summer days when water is our friend), fleas, allergies, or areas of increased contact - like from a collar or harness.
+Itchy skin can come from prolonged moisture (especially on those summer days when water is our friend), fleas, allergies, or areas of increased contact - like from a collar, harness, or even skin folds.
 The excessive scratching, rubbing, and chewing inflames the area and makes it worse, eventually creating the dreaded hotspot.

 Here are a few ways to stay one step ahead of pesky problem areas that can potentially progress into hotspots:

-Moisture
+Reduce Moisture

 A flea/heart worm prevention routine should be a no brainer for any pet owner.
 A common myth is that your pet does not need flea prevention in the fall and winter months as temperatures drop.
-This is far from the truth.
-Your pet can still carry fleas, especially inside your home where temperatures are nice and toasty.

-There are several great preventative medications, including Bravecto Chewables, Advantage Multi, Seresto, and more.
+There are several great preventative medications, including Bravecto® Chewables, Advantage® Multi, Seresto®, and more.
 These products are designed to be safe for you and your pet while providing protection against fleas.
 Talk to your veterinarian about the best option for your pet to keep them protected.

-Allergies
+Mitigate Skin Allergies

 Allergies are super common in dogs, especially in the spring and fall.
 They suffer from seasonal allergies as well as food allergies that can cause super itchy skin.
 As the desire to scratch increases, so does the need to lick and chew their itchy skin!

-The typical first line of treatment for your pets’ seasonal allergies is an antihistamine oral regimen (food based allergies are a different story for a different blog 😉).
+The typical first line of treatment for your pets’ seasonal allergies is an antihistamine oral regimen (food-based allergies are a different story for a different blog 😉).
 However, if this doesn’t provide effective relief for those extra itchy guys, talk to your veterinarian about beefing up your anti-itch arsenal.

 This area ties in with our first point as well.
 It’s common to see hot spots develop underneath collars and harnesses as this point of contact does not allow moisture to escape nor appropriate airflow for it to dry - especially after swimming or on humid days.